Anders44/F20-1015/syllabus.md

 Yes there may be a little wiggle room in the grading.
 Yes - if I write a bad test question that has no answer - or multiple answers - then it won't be counted in your grade.
-Yes I make mistakes in grading (not too often - but mistakes happen - and I won't hold my mistakes against your grades)  If something goes wrong then let's fix it.
+Yes I make mistakes in grading (not too often - but mistakes happen - and I won't hold my mistakes against your grades).
+If something goes wrong then let's fix it.